Skip to content

 tu fen yam un piza. – You ate some of the pizza.

-mi fen vide la filme. – I watched some of the movie.
+mi fen visi la filme. – I watched some of the movie.

 zai 'be present' indicates that a situation is happening at present.